MikeSemicolonD/Polybius_Arcade_Fan_Game/README.md

   * 'B' to Quit.
 (When in Main Menu)

 # Note:
   * The arcade should be set to one of two rotations on the y-axis (0 or 180), otherwise the cabinet won't display anything.
-(This is because the game uses Vector2D)
+(This is because the game uses a Canvas & Vector2D)
   * The highscore board is not an online score board.
 (Scores are saved in PlayerPrefs)

 # Screenshots: